Skip to main content

 • It’s never too late to adopt healthy habits that may decrease your chances of developing dementia and maintain your overall health.

-Reviewed by Mera Goodman, MD, FAAP | December 13, 2022
+Featuring Pilar Stevens-Haynes, MDReviewed by Mera Goodman, MD, FAAP | December 13, 2022

 As people get older, they often start to notice changes in the way their brain works — especially their memory.
-And for some, this can trigger worry about dementia.
+And, for some, this can trigger worry about dementia.

 Who is at risk for dementia?

-Dementia is a general term that describes changes in cognitive functions — like memory, thinking, reasoning, and problem-solving.
 There are many different types of dementia.
-The most common one is Alzheimer’s disease, and researchers are still trying to understand what causes it.
+The most common one — and probably most well-known — is Alzheimer’s disease.
+The causes are different for each type, and researchers are still trying to understand them better.

-There are several different risk factors that increase the likelihood that a person will develop dementia.
+That said, there are several different risk factors that increase the likelihood that a person will develop dementia.
 These include:

 • Family history: If a person has a close relative who has dementia, their chances of developing it are higher.